Skip to content

 }

-Here's some example:
+Here's an example:

-public class PingPongSceneHandler: SceneHandler<PingPongSceneArgs>
+public class PingPongSceneHandler : SceneHandler<PingPongSceneArgs>

 {